Shen-Language/shen-sources/doc/port-performance.md

 #### `vector`

 The portable definition allocates an absolute vector and recursively fills every element with `(fail)`.
-Use the host's filled-array constructor or a loop implemented at the host level.
+A host filled-array constructor or host-level loop performs the same work with much less dispatch.

 #### `vector?`, `limit`, `vector->`, and `<-vector`

 These are worth direct implementations when the port has a dedicated vector representation or when the portable definitions cause exception handling and several generic calls per access.
-Preserve the special treatment of index zero, uninitialised elements, bounds, return values, and error behaviour.
+Their semantics include the special treatment of index zero, uninitialised elements, bounds, return values, and errors.

 ### String helpers

 #### `hdstr`

-Implement as direct access to the first character rather than another general Shen call when function-call overhead is significant.
+Direct access to the first character can avoid another general Shen call when function-call overhead is significant.

 The underlying `cn`, `pos`, and `tlstr` operations are KLambda primitives, not kernel overrides.
-Their host implementations must nevertheless be efficient because the portable reader and symbol functions build other operations from them.
+Their performance still matters because the portable reader and symbol functions build other operations from them.
 If `hdstr` compiles to a direct `pos` operation with negligible call overhead, a separate override is unnecessary.

 ### File and stream I/O

 #### `read-file-as-bytelist`

 The portable implementation calls `read-byte` once per byte and builds a reversed list.
-Read the file in one operation or in large blocks, then construct the required Shen list efficiently.
+Whole-file or block input removes most of that per-byte overhead before the required Shen list is constructed.

 #### `read-file-as-string`

 The portable implementation reads one byte at a time and repeatedly appends to a growing string.
-Use the host's whole-file or buffered text-reading facility.
-Preserve the encoding semantics required by the kernel version, along with its `*home-directory*` handling.
+Whole-file or buffered host input avoids the resulting quadratic copying while retaining the kernel's encoding and path semantics.

 #### `read-char-code` and `read-file-as-charlist`

-Override these on hosts where byte input is not equivalent to character input, especially for multibyte encodings. `read-file-as-charlist` should use bulk input rather than character-at-a-time Shen recursion.
+Some older kernels also define these character-oriented functions.
+Where they are present, bulk host input has the same advantage over character-at-a-time Shen recursion.

 #### `pr`

-Use the host's buffered string output rather than writing one byte at a time.
-Preserve `*hush*`, textual versus binary streams, flushing behaviour, and the required return value.
+Buffered host string output avoids writing one byte at a time.
+Its observable behaviour still includes `*hush*`, stream mode, flushing, and the return value.

 ## Property access

 The kernel implements `get`, `put`, and `unput` over dictionaries containing association lists.
-A host dictionary override removes much of their cost, so optimise dictionaries first.
+A host dictionary override removes much of their cost before any separate property-operation optimisation is considered.

 If property access remains important, a port may provide a more direct implementation of: